SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 1. Optional: To enable double opt-in, you should also set the **Email** field to **Mandatory**.

 1. In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for contacting us.
 We will be in touch shortly.").
-This will display after the customer has submitted the form.
+This will display after the customer submits the form.

 1. In the **Page for inactive form** category, enter a URL or a message.
 This is relevant if a customer accesses the form after it is marked as inactive.